mcilroymills/galvanize-pet-grooming/README.md

 1. List _every_ dog's name and any appointment dates they have.

 1. List every breed that Martha has groomed.
+No breed should repeat.

 ## Schema